Living seas - Marine Conservation

 Marine Futures North West Internship Programme 2019-2021

-We have worked with partners The Crown Estate, Ørsted and Natural England to provide people interested in a career in the marine environment with a unique opportunity to gain insights and experience across a range of organisations working in the marine sector, with a particular focus on conservation and renewable energy.
+We've worked with partners The Crown Estate, Ørsted and Natural England to provide people interested in a career in the marine environment with a unique opportunity to gain insights and experience across a range of organisations working in the marine sector, with a particular focus on conservation and renewable energy.

 Read our Impact Report (PDF)

-Our vision is that wildlife thrives, from the depths of the ocean to the coastal shallows.
+Our vision is that wildlife thrives, from the depths of the ocean to the coastal shallows

 Discover what is in the Irish sea by watching our short video clip.